athowes/multi-agyw/README.md

   - Temporal smoothing (random walk, what about interactions?)
   - Loss: current time or over all time?
 - [x] Add report to calculate "fake" national-level FSW estimates from `sexpaid12m` in order to compare to Johnston et al.
-  - [ ] Above is done for Johnston et al., add Laga et al.
+  - [ ] Above is done for Johnston et al., add Laga et al. (Laga do not disaggregate by age though)
 - [ ] Fix UGA, TZA, LSO and KEN data creation

 ### Medium priority